Combine your love of camping with doing a good deed – be a campground host in one of SA’s national parks.

 Who already does it?

-In SA’s national parks, hosts generally range from young travellers in their early 30s to retirees in their mid-70s.
-There’s now an 18-year-old taking part – the youngest ever campground host in SA.
+In SA’s national parks, hosts generally range from young travellers with families to retirees in their mid-70s.
+There’s two 18-year-olds taking part – the youngest ever campground hosts in SA.

-At the moment there’s a retired couple hosting in Ikara-Flinders Ranges National Park for a month.
-They’ve already completed one-month stints in Lincoln and Coffin Bay national parks, and after the Flinders they’ll be heading to the Gawler Ranges National Park and then onto Katarapko in Murray River National Park.
+Last year, a couple hosted in Ikara-Flinders Ranges National Park for a month.
+They also completed one-month stints in Lincoln and Coffin Bay national parks, and after they visited the Flinders Ranges, headed to the Gawler Ranges National Park and then onto Katarapko in Murray River National Park.
 Now that’s a good way to see the state!

 What’s in it for you?